kiwi0fruit/ultimate-question/articles/dxb.md

 If we are to examine quasi-immortal entities like collectives of people then the question of preserving the free will of the collective as a whole is important.
 If we imagine a collective where each individual is not free except the “God-Emperor” at the top then how does this collective is resilent to attempts to enslave it via hacking this “God-Emperor”.
 It depends.
 But I bet it's not optimally resilent.
 Hence I assume that some subparts of this collective should have partial freedom.
 Though how this can be organized in practice is not clear.
 “Roman Republic” comes to mind but I guess that's not the only way to add control feedback loop from subsystems to the executive core of the collective.

+We can also note that “God-Emperor”-like collectives can be more effective and competitive against “Roman Republic”-like collectives in direct confrontation-competition.
+Hence there is an optimization task to balance effectiveness and stability of the collectives.

 Darwinian interpretation of the Buddhist illusion of Self.
 Death is bad but the death of what?
 ==============================================================================================